Sawrr/godot-discord-sdk/README.md

     var discord_ready = true

-Run callbacks every tick:
+then run callbacks every tick:

     func _process(_delta):
         if discord_ready:
             Discord.run_callbacks()

-### Use lambda functions for callbacks
+Note: you can use lambda functions for callbacks

+### Examples

 Logging: